Esquivel-P/IT-LABS/README.md

 Hi!
 I'm Patrick, an aspiring **IT Support / Help Desk / Systems Administrator** professional based in San Jose, CA.

+**CompTIA A+ Certified** (earned April 2026) — validating foundational IT skills in hardware, software troubleshooting, networking, security, and operational procedures.

 This GitHub showcases hands-on homelabs I've built to develop real-world IT skills and create strong portfolio evidence.

 ## Completed Labs